To answer your question right off the bat, yes, tennis vibration dampeners can help with tennis elbow.

 There are numerous risk factors that you need to be aware of.

-In accordance with dampeners and tennis elbow, there is not enough hard data to guarantee that using a dampener will prevent symptoms of tennis elbow.
+From a scientific perspective there is not enough hard data to guarantee that using a dampener will prevent symptoms of tennis elbow.

-What Is A Tennis Racquet Vibration Dampener?
+What is a Tennis Racket Vibration Dampener?

 To better understand what they are, let’s describe them.